-- (a) Illness, injury or quarantine of the employee; - (b) Medical, dental or optical care of the employee;

-(c) Illness, injury or quarantine of a member of the employee's immediate family which requires the employee to tend, care for, or otherwise provide for the care of such person, up to a maximum of eighty (80) hours in a fiscal year.

-For the purpose of this Section, "immediate family" means the spouse, registered domestic partner, child, parent, sibling, grandparent or grandchild of the employee; or the child, parent, sibling, grandparent or grandchild of the employee's spouse or registered domestic partner.

-(d) Illness, injury or quarantine during an authorized vacation or on a floating holiday as evidenced by satisfactory proof attesting to the nature and length of disability.
-Sick leave for non-emergency medical, dental, or optical care during an authorized vacation or on a floating holiday period is not permitted.

-(e) An amount sufficient which, when added to an employee's disability indemnity under Worker's Compensation, will result in a payment to the employee not more than the employee's regular salary.

-(f) An amount sufficient which, when added to an employee's disability indemnity under State Disability Insurance (if applicable), will result in a payment to the employee not more than the employee's regular salary.

-(h) Employees who have sick leave accruals can use up to forty (40) hours of such sick leave time to care for a new or adopted child.

-Sick leave may also be authorized for reasons covered by Labor Code Section 246.5.
+- (a) Illness, injury or quarantine of the employee; - (b) Diagnosis, care, or treatment of an existing health condition of, or preventative care for an employee or an employee's immediate family member; - For the purpose of this Section, "immediate family" means the spouse, registered domestic partner, child, parent, sibling, grandparent, grandchild, or great grandchild of the employee; or the child, parent, sibling, grandparent, grandchild, or great grandchild of the employee's spouse or registered domestic partner. - (c) Illness, injury or quarantine during an authorized vacation or on a floating holiday as evidenced by satisfactory proof attesting to the nature and length of disability.
+Sick leave for non-emergency medical, dental, or optical care during an authorized vacation or on a floating holiday period is not permitted. - (d) An amount sufficient which, when added to an employee's disability indemnity benefits under Workers' Compensation, will result in a payment to the employee not more than the employee's regular salary. - (e) An amount sufficient which, when added to an employee's benefits under State Disability Insurance or Paid Family Leave (if applicable), will result in a payment to the employee not more than the employee's regular salary. - (f) Regular full-time employees who have sick leave accruals can use up to forty (40) hours of such sick leave time to care for a new or adopted child. - (g) Part-time and temporary employees who accrue sick leave pursuant to the Healthy Workplaces, Healthy Families Act of 2014, may use up to six (6) days, or forty-eight (48) hours, of accrued sick leave, per fiscal year.
+Accrued sick leave must be used in fifteen (15) minute increments, up to the maximum amount. - (h) Sick leave may also be authorized for reasons covered by Labor Code section 246.5.

+(i) San Joaquin County will comply with Labor Code section 233 ("Kin Care"), maintaining all rights and provisions that are permitted by Labor Code section 233.

-3.3.3.
-Sick Leave Exclusion
+3.3.3 Sick Leave Exclusion